This post may contain affiliate links. Please read my affiliate policy.

 Smoothie bowls are a fun way to change up the daily smoothie routine.
 They are thicker so you can use a spoon, and you have the freedom to go wild with toppings.
 This bowl is super simple to make with only three base ingredients:

-I often add in a handful of leafy greens or a homemade protein powder to add in extra fiber, nutrients, protein and healthy fats.
+I often add in a handful of leafy green vegetables or a plant-based protein powder to add in extra fiber, nutrients, protein and healthy fats.

 tropical smoothie bowls decorated with a variety of fresh fruit and some flowers.